Ruth Veranna Goddard (1850-1925)

 Henry was born in Ollerton, Nottinghamshire, on May 20th, 1841, the son of tinner and brazier George and Mary Ann (nee Hoggard).
 He was baptised at Ollerton St. Giles’ Church as Henry Hoggard Beaumont on June 20th 1841 … and two years later, November 19th 1843, brother George Hoggard Beaumont, was baptised at the same church.

 In 1861 and still living at Ollerton, Henry was present at the parish church of Warsop, about seven miles away for the opening of a new organ … … ‘a first class instrument (with) thirteen stops (and a) rich mellow tone’, built by Messrs.
 Bevington & Sons, of London.

 Although the instrument was played by Martin Bevington, master organ builder of London, he was aided by the Church Choir which was at that time was trained by Henry, who was also the church’s organist.
 The audience to this event was stuffed with local gentry, the ‘best families of the dukery‘.

-In 1867 Henry set up his business in Ilkeston as a jeweller and dealer in musical instruments … though he had kept a similar business in Warsop for a short time just before that.
+In 1867 Henry set up his business in Ilkeston, at 31 Bath Street, as a jeweller and dealer in musical instruments … though he had kept a similar business in Warsop for a short time just before that.
 His Ilkeston shop was past Daykin’s Row and the Primitive Methodist Chapel, on the way up to the Market Place.

 I thank Pam Bates for more photos from her family collection … they appear here.